-Furthermore analysis of the environmental profile of the PP Soil & Waste pipe system shows that the contribution of the transportation of the complete PP Soil & Waste pipe system to the apartment accounts for a environmental burden for most environmental impact categories between 6% and 17%, with exception of the contribution to the depletion of the ozone layer, where the transportation of the pipe system to the apartment leads to an important contribution (38%).
+Furthermore analysis of the environmental profile of the PP multilayer low noise Soil & Waste pipe system shows that the contribution of the transportation of the complete PP multilayer low noise Soil & Waste pipe system to the apartment accounts for a environmental burden for most environmental impact categories between 11% and 18% (fairly important influence), with exception of the contribution to the depletion of the ozone layer, where the transportation of the pipe system to the apartment leads to a very important contribution (37%) and the contribution to abiotic depletion-fossil fuels, where the contribution of transportation to the building is little important (9%).

-The influence of the installation phase of the PP Soil & Waste pipe system in the apartment is relatively low for most environmental impact categories (between 2,5% and 11% on the total impact per environmental impact category).
-The contribution of this phase of the life cycle of the PP Soil & Waste pipe system is little important for most categories.
+The influence of the installation phase of the PP multilayer low noise Soil & Waste pipe system in the apartment is relatively low for most environmental impact categories (between 1% and 7% on the total impact per environmental impact category).

-The contribution of the transportation of the disassembled PP Soil & Waste pipe system after 50 years of service life (service life of apartment) to an EoL treatment facility is not important since it is for most environmental impact categories lower than 2,5% (negligible influence), with the exception for ozone layer depletion, where this life cycle phase represents 4% (minor influence).
+The contribution of the transportation of the disassembled low noise PP Soil & Waste pipe system after 50 years of service life (service life of apartment) to an EoL treatment facility is not important since it is for most environmental impact categories lower than 2,5% (negligible influence), with the exception for ozone layer depletion, where this life cycle phase represents 4% (minor influence).